 If you’ve formed a Kansas LLC rather than a corporation or sole proprietorship and your business is sued or goes bankrupt for some reason, the creditors of your Limited Liability Company (LLC) can’t request your personal assets as compensation for the debts your company owes them.
 This means they can’t list things such as your house, car, boat, your personal finances, bank account, or any other personal assets you may have because you enjoy liability protection as the owner of your Kansas LLC.

-We’ve all learned that all it takes is one unexpected event or natural disaster (like wildfires, floods, tornadoes, hurricanes, brutal winter storms, and a worldwide viral pandemic just to name a few from the past year) to financially cripple a business.
+All it takes is one unexpected event or natural disaster to financially cripple a business.
 The personal asset protection that you can get from forming an LLC in Kansas makes LLCs an attractive option to any business owner.

-The business world is ever-changing and volatile so you never know when you might be in danger of losing your business.
-But, by forming a Limited Liability Company, you can at least protect all of the things you’ve worked to obtain and achieve.
+The business world is ever changing and volatile so you never know when you might be in danger of losing your business.
+But by forming a Limited Liability Company, you can at least protect all the things you’ve worked to obtain and achieve.
 This is why the personal asset protection provided by forming an LLC in Kansas is so valuable to many business owners.

 Another reason that business owners choose to form an LLC is the privacy and protection of your personal information that you can enjoy as a Kansas LLC owner.

-The reason it’s important to protect your information is hackers and online swindlers have become masters of their craft during the past decade.
+It’s important to protect your information becaise hackers and online swindlers have become masters of their craft during the past decade.
 They can now steal your identity and amass debt in your name worth tens of thousands of dollars with small bits of information that most people would think of as inconsequential, like their name and address.

 However, one of the benefits of forming an LLC in Kansas is the option to protect your information.